 When To Call a Professional

-If sensitivity lasts for longer than a few weeks, contact your dentist.
-If you have a scheduled cleaning coming up soon, talk to your dentist then about your sensitivity.
-Most cases of tooth sensitivity are easy to treat.
+If sensitivity lasts for longer than a few weeks, contact Sabka dentist.
+If you have a scheduled cleaning coming up soon, talk to our dentist about your sensitivity during your appointment.
+In most of the cases , tooth sensitivity are easy to treat.